Pine Mountain Settlement School

-Many of the resources in this bibliography of Settlement Schools in the Southern Appalachians are focused on the urban settlement movement.
+Many of the resources in this bibliography of Settlement Schools in the Southern Appalachians focus on the urban settlement movement.
 Familiarity with this movement is fundamental to an understanding of the rural Settlement Schools of the Southern Appalachians and to rural settlement institutions, generally.

 Most of the settlement houses in the urban movement were founded at the end of the nineteenth-century and the beginning of the twentieth-century.
-Nancy Wackstein credits their early work for the birth of social work.
-The earliest urban settlement houses were in England, with Toynbee Hall in London, founded in 1884 recognized as the first of its type founded in 1884.
-Toynbee Hall is still active today, while many of the houses it spawned in the United States have ceased their fundamental missions.
+Nancy Wackstein credits the early programs of Settlement workers for the birth of social work.
+The earliest urban settlement houses were in England, with Toynbee Hall in London, founded in 1884 recognized as the first of its type .
+Toynbee Hall is still active today, while many of the houses it spawned in Great Britian and in the United States have ceased their fundamental missions.
 Poverty is still studied, but the researchers rarely live among those it characterizes.

 The rural settlement movement persisted longer than many of the urban settlements as living and working within the rural environment seems far less hostile than many of the locations in the inner city of the country’s largest cities.

 When the English founder of the Settlement Movement, Stanton Coit, came to New York to assist in the establishment of the first Settlement House in 1886, he found conditions well documented in the photographs and writing of Jacob Riis.
 The New York settlement house, called first, the Neighborhood Guild and later the University Settlement was central to the idea of the Settlement Movement in the United States and Jane Addams carried the ideas into her Chicago Hull House and through her many contacts, her Hull House experiment was carried into the rural settlement movement in the southern Appalachians, particularly eastern Kentucky. [see Suzy E.E.
 Edelstein‘s comments for more information.]